Breed Facts

 DEXTER CATTLE

+The Dexter originated in southern Ireland during the early 1800s.
+It was developed from the Kerry, an Irish dairy breed, by selecting for smaller size and improved beef quality.
 Even after the Dexter was established as a breed, its history remained intertwined with Kerry cattle.
 For years the two breeds were registered in a single herdbook, and some people considered Dexters to be a miniature type of Kerry.
-Recent blood typing research has determined that the two cattle, though closely related, are genetically distinct breeds and shouldn’t be crossbred with each other.
+However, recent blood typing research has determined that the two cattle, though closely related, are genetically distinct breeds and should not be interbred.

-Dexter cattle are solid and compact in appearance.
-Most are black, though red and dun also exist.
-The cattle are horned, and their black‑tipped white horns arc upward.
 Two body conformations are found within the breed: cattle with average bodies and very short legs, and ones that are proportionately small in every dimension.
-Because the short‑legged type occasionally produces nonviable offspring, it has fallen out of favor, while the proportionate type has become more popular.
+Because the short-legged type occasionally produces nonviable offspring, it has fallen out of favor, while the proportionate type has become more popular.
+Dexter cattle are fertile and have few calving difficulties.
+They are gentle and easily handled.
+They are usually excellent, nurturing mothers.

 Dexter cattle are increasing in numbers in North America and globally, and the breed seems destined to succeed.
 However, the challenge facing breeders is to maintain historic selection practices so that their production qualities are conserved and promoted.